-“In this mineral resources that abound in all states would be freed from the exclusive list.
+“In doing this, mineral resources that abound in all states would be freed from the exclusive list.

-“This way, states would move into prosperity and not be reporting at Osinbajo’s office for bailout from a center that only corners what belongs to the states.
+“This way, states would move into prosperity and not be reporting at Osinbajo’s office for a bailout.

 “They would also have enough to contribute to sustain the occupiers of Abuja and the functions that are allocated to them.

 “The question of diversification is a point that advocates of restructuring have canvassed.